SRI Research Streams

 College of Science faculty are engaged in research across disciplines.
-SRI students will have the opportunity to interact with faculty and determine which research stream best meets their interests during the spring semester of SRI participation.
-Research can be performed for credit, and scholarship opportunities are available.
+SRI scholars will have the opportunity to interact with faculty and determine which research stream best meets their interests starting in the spring semester of SRI participation.
+Research can be performed for credit depending on a student's academic program, and scholarship opportunities are available.

 Click on a tile to learn more about the stream.

 Our team will collaborate to use our collective strengths in evaluating the biological literature, analysis and graphical presentation of data sets, mathematical modeling and simulation.